Great Expectations Day Program

-The Great Expectations Day Program helps individuals with disabilities learn basic daily living skills and provides these individuals with support to find suitable jobs according to their abilities and desires.
-The five primary areas of training are Day, Community, Career Prep, Employment, and Support Services.
-In addition to learning about daily life skills, the modules they are trained in also include Earth Science, Shopping, Banking, Technology, and Creative Arts.
+The Great Expectations Day Program at BCDSN helps individuals with disabilities learn daily living skills and provides these individuals with support to live a better quality life in their community as well as to locate suitably-matched jobs according to their abilities and interests.
+The training format in the Day Program encompasses five primary areas of focus: Day, Community, Career Prep, Employment, and Support Services.
+In addition to learning about daily life skills, the modules they are trained in also include Earth Science, Shopping, Banking, Technology, Creative Arts, Nutrition and Literacy.
+The exposure individuals acquire from the many different topics of training further nourishes their social skills, confidence, communication skills, and offers an incredible opportunity to be more engaged in the community.

 For those individuals who express a desire and are able to work, every effort is made to locate employment that is tailored to their individual needs and desires.
-Many opportunities are made available to all individuals enrolled in the day program, as well as those on work enclaves.
-Individuals enrolled in the Great Expectations Day Program are trained by employment specialists.
+Many opportunities are made available to all individuals enrolled in the Day Program, as well as those on work enclaves.
+Individuals enrolled in the Great Expectations Day Program are trained by employment specialists and support staff.

 Benefits to the Individual with Disabilities